systopia/de.systopia.selfservice/docs/use-case.md

 Go to `civicrm/admin/selfservice` and define a new profile or configure the default profile.

-If you plan to use the selfservice extension for several webforms (for example a form to change membership data for individuals and a different form to change membership data for organizations) you should configure different profiles for each of them.
+If you plan to use the selfservice extension for several webforms you should configure different profiles for each of them.

 In the profiles you define which messages should be sent in the case that